ironsheep/P2-mult-servo-exerciser/TIMI.md

 ## The Source Code

-The following files comprise our demo and driver source code:
+The following files comprise our driver source code:

 | Filename | Purpose | Description |
 | --- | --- | --- |